M

 A north-south aligned zone of faults and folds which give rise to a series of landscape features including the Malvern Hills but extending from near Bristol to near Stoke-on-Trent and which defines the eastern edge of the Wrekin Terrane.

-Marine band / Haenlin forol
+marine band / haenlin forol

-A layer of sediment, particularly during the Carboniferous period, within which are found numerous fossils of sea-dwelling creatures.
+A layer of sediment, particularly during the Carboniferous Period, within which are found numerous fossils of sea-dwelling creatures.
 They mark definite points in geological time and so can be used to correlate rocks in different places.
 See also brachiopods.

 Marros Group / Grwp Marros